Jaingarveet/Agentic_Research_Team/README.md

 - **Environment variables not loading:** Ensure the file is named `.env` and remove `.env.example`.
 - **Overleaf sync issues:** Verify your Git integration token and the project ID configured in `scripts/`.
 - **LaTeX errors:** Ensure `pdflatex` is installed and available in your `PATH`.
-- **Version mismatch:** There can be a possiblity of mismatch between pydantic versions or Typeddict importing syntax depending on which python version you run, for that case I would recommend using python versions around 3.11.
+- **Version mismatch:** There can be a possibility of mismatch between pydantic versions or Typeddict importing syntax depending on which python version you run, for that case I would recommend using python versions around 3.11.
 - **Warnings:** If anyone is running this kind of project for first time then I would definitely try to ignore the pydantic deserializing warning initially since it is just a deserialzing issue when we recieve an empty/none value in state where we have define a strict schema.

 ## Future Directions